abhinavk96/FlashCards/README.md

 ## Contributing
 * Fancy reactjs ?
 Feel free to send a PR to improve anything.
 * A vocabulary genius?
 Help others!
-The words are retrieved using `firebase` database but a static list is maintained inside `src/Data/Cards.json`.
+The words are retrieved using a `firebase` database but a static list is maintained inside `src/Data/Cards.json`.
 Feel free to add more words to it!